thefirsty/Block-AI-websites/README.md

 ## 🧘 Why?

 Because just like your muscles weakened when machines started lifting for you,
-your mind is softening under the warm glow of “AI assistance.”
+your mind is softening under the warm glow of "AI assistance."

 This is a **digital detox dumbbell**.
 Heavy.
 Frictional.
 Beautiful.